Banner Logo

 Usually, the hackers upload a series of words that could potentially be the password, in hopes of guessing the correct one.
 They keep ramming the servers with every possible combination in the hopes of guessing the correct one.

-Without proper encryption they attackers can easily gain access to your website , and wreak havoc.
+Without proper encryption, the attackers can easily access your website, and wreak havoc.

 Unlike brute force attack, SQL Injection takes a more covert ‘Mission Impossible’ like approach.
 To understand it in detail you must know how you interact with a website.